San (letter): Modern use

-In modern editions and transcriptions of ancient Greek writing, San has rarely been used as a separate letter.
-Since it never contrasts systematically with Sigma except in abecedaria, it is usually silently regularized to Sigma in modern editorial practice.
+In modern editions and transcriptions of ancient Greek writing, san has rarely been used as a separate letter.
+Since it never contrasts systematically with sigma except in abecedaria, it is usually silently regularized to sigma in modern editorial practice.
 In the electronic encoding standard Unicode, a pair of uppercase and lowercase forms of the letter was introduced in version 4.0 (2003).
 For this purpose, new lowercase forms for modern typography, for which no prior typographic tradition existed, had to be designed.
-Most fonts have adopted the convention of distinguishing uppercase San from Mu by having its central V-like section descend only halfway down above the baseline, and lowercase San by giving it a left stem descending below the baseline.
-(Note that in historical epigraphic practice it was the other way round, with San being symmetrical and Mu having a longer left stem.)
+Most fonts have adopted the convention of distinguishing uppercase san from mu by having its central V-like section descend only halfway down above the baseline, and lowercase san by giving it a left stem descending below the baseline.
+(Note that in historical epigraphic practice it was the other way round, with san being symmetrical and mu having a longer left stem.)

-Character encoding
+Unicode

-San is encoded in Unicode, while the Arcadian "Tsan" variant is unified with the identical-looking Pamphylian Digamma since version 5.1.
+San is encoded in Unicode, but the Arcadian "tsan" variant is unified with the identical-looking Pamphylian Digamma since version 5.1.